THC Inhalers: Everything You Need to Know

 Cannabis legalization has ushered in a new wave of innovation in the space.
 Smoking and eating cannabis, two long-held consumption traditions, are now joined by a seemingly endless array of options.
 One of the more intriguing and lower-key to date has been the cannabis inhaler.

-In this article, we'll get you up-to-date on THC inhalers, CBD inhalers and the buzz around this novel cannabinoid delivery system.
+In this article, we'll update you on THC and CBD inhalers and the buzz around this novel cannabinoid delivery system.

 What is a THC Inhaler?